HugoBlox/theme-academic-cv/content/authors/fabricio-oliveira/_index.md

   url: "https://math.aalto.fi/~fabricio"

 # Short bio (displayed in user profile at end of posts)
-bio: "Fabricio Oliveira is a Assistant Professor of Operational Research in the Department of Mathematics and Systems Analysis."
+bio: "Fabricio Oliveira is an Associate Professor of Operational Research in the Department of Mathematics and Systems Analysis."

 # List each interest with a dash
 interests:
-- Operations research
+- Operational research
 - Optimisation
 - Mathematical programming
 - Decision-making under uncertainty